kdoeodkdokdkdkdododiieieie/kdoeodkdokdkdkdododiieieie.github.io/clans.md

 ## How do I join a Clan?
 It's a rollout system.
 This means only a few people gets access to join clans.

-**HOWEVER**, to bypass the rollout system you can join this server:
+To bypass the rollout system (and use the invite method) you can join this server:

 [![image](https://github.com/kodedkodie/kodedkodie.github.io/assets/154967011/920eb754-2e8a-4f9d-abb1-31859edf6ed6)](https://discord.gg/7KpWV6Qux4)